 Your doctor may recommend prescription-strength ointments or creams if your symptoms are severe.
 They may also prescribe corticosteroid pills if needed.

 With the proper treatment, you can expect allergic eczema to clear up within two to three weeks.
 However, the condition may return if you’re exposed to the allergen again.
-Identifying the allergen that caused your eczema and taking steps to avoid it are critical to preventing future reactions.
+Identifying the allergen that caused your eczema and taking steps to avoid it are critical in preventing future reactions.